-- 1. Evaluation of sensor (MCP-PMT and SiPM) response in magnetic fields up to 4.7 T. - 2.
+- 1. Evaluation of MCP-PMT response in magnetic fields up to 4.7 T. - 2.
 Performance parameters of DIRC in the EIC detector. - 3.
 In-beam test of compact EV (if available). - 4.
 Comparison of photon yield for different multi-pixel sensors. - 5.
 Determination of Cherenkov angle resolution of final prototype EV.